psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 More he took with houndes thre
 Than al that othir cumpagnie,
 Thare fquyres undyd hyr dere
-Eche man after his manere :
+Eche man after his manere:
 Ippomedon a dere gede unto.
 That ful konningly gon he hit undo,
 So feyre that venyfon he gan to dight,
-That both hym by held iquyere and knight :
+That both hym by held iquyere and knight:
 The ladye looked oute of her pavylyon,
 And fawe hym dight the venyfon.
 There {he had grete dainte
-And fo had all that dyd hym fee :
+And fo had all that dyd hym fee:
 She fawe all that he down droughe
 Of huntynge fhe wift he coude ynoghe
 And thoght in her hert then
-That he was com of gentillmen :
+That he was com of gentillmen:
 She bade Jafon hire men to calle
-Home then pafTyd grete and fmalle :
+Home then pafTyd grete and fmalle:
 Home thei com fon anon.
 This ladye to hir met gan gon,
 And of venery ' had her fille